RedefiningReality/Java-Server-Client-Framework/README.txt

 This is a framework collection created by John Ford.
 See the source code within the ServerExample and ClientExample for example usage.
 It consists of the following:
-	1. A Graphical User Interface framework built off of JavaFX.
+	1. A Graphical User Interface framework built off of JavaFX
 	2. A set of standard libraries for logging information to a log file as well as reading from a properties file
 	3. A Server-Client framework built off of the standard Java Input-Output tools All frameworks within the collection are compatable and designed to be used in conjunction with one another.